Orlando-Paulo99/Orlando-Paulo99/README.md

 ### About me
-I'm a Desenvolvedor  {Fronte-end e Backend(Python ,JavaScript e Mysql} .
+I'm a Desenvolvedor Web

 -
-- .
+-
-- t.
+-